 For more information, refer to Department of Transportation Regulation 392.7, which states that interstate commercial motor vehicles are not to be driven unless the driver is sure that certain parts and accessories are in working order.
 Do not drink alcohol and drive.
 Your reflexes, perceptions, and judgment can be affected by even a small amount of alcohol.
 You could have a serious or even fatal accident, if you drive after drinking.

-Please do not drink and drive or ride with a driver who has been drinking.
+DO NOT drink and drive or ride with a driver who has been drinking.

 The use of alcohol, drugs, and certain medications can impair perception, reactions, and driving ability.
 These circumstances can substantially increase the risk of an accident.
-Failure to comply may result in death, personal injury, equipment or property damage
+Failure to comply may result in property damage, personal injury, or death.

-Do not text and drive.
-Your reaction time, perceptions and judgment can be affected while texting or using any other form of mobile messaging while driving.
+DO NOT text and drive.
+Your reaction time, perceptions, and judgment can be affected while texting or using any other form of mobile messaging while driving.
 Failure to comply may result in death, personal injury, equipment or property damage.